If you’re learning how to write an insurance blog, you need to read and embrace these 10 tips.

 It’s hard to have an original thought these days with so much content flying around.

-Don’t be afraid to step out from the crowd if you believe in a subject.
-But, also, don’t be afraid to take on a well-worn subject.
+Don’t be afraid to step out from the crowd if you believe in a topic, or have immense knowledge on a subject.
+But, also, don’t be afraid to take on a well-worn subject and bring a new point of view.

 How many blogs have been written about how to write a blog?